amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 ```

 ## Handle exceeded rate limits
-**Purpose**: Helps you keep your application running smoothly, even if your application exceeds the API rate limits.
+**Purpose**: Helps you keep your application running smoothly even when your application exceeds the API rate limits.

 **Context**: Rate limits protect resources and ensure fair API usage.
 If your application exceeds these limits, you receive a `429` response.
-You must handle this response in code to prevent application failures.
+Handle this response in code to prevent application failures.

 **Before you begin**:
 - Review the rate limit policies listed above.
 - Understand how to interpret HTTP status codes, especially status code `429`.

 Follow these steps when your application exceeds the rate-limit:
-1. Monitor the HTTP response code of each API calls.
+1. Monitor the HTTP response code of each API call.
 2. If you receive a `429` status code, retrieve the `Retry-After` header to determine the wait duration.
 3. Implement a backoff mechanism:
-   - Pause for one or two seconds before making subsequent API calls.
+   - Pause for one or two seconds before making the next API call.
-   - Increase the wait duration if request volume is high.
+   - Increase the wait time when API call volumes are high.
 4. For Python applications:
-   - Try [the official Meraki Python library](https://github.com/meraki/dashboard-api-python), which includes automatic retry and backoff handling.
+   - Use [the official Meraki Python library](https://github.com/meraki/dashboard-api-python), which includes automatic retry and backoff handling.
 Here is an example implementation:

     ```Python
     response = requests.request("GET", url, headers=headers)